Updated as of 4/14/26.

 LGBTQ+ people have always found ways to create community.
-From clandestine speakeasies to club floors crowded with celebratory dancers, we have found ways to celebrate love and life.
+From clandestine speakeasies to club floors crowded with joyful dancers, we have found ways to celebrate love and life.
 While gay bars have become a beacon for many in the community and tend to dominate conversations regarding gatherings, we hear far less about other types of places to come together.
 What about those that don’t consume alcohol or desire a place to meet others with a much different vibe?
 Coffee houses have long been the heart of their communities, where customers can sit and linger, read a book or have a conversation.
-There are several LGBTQ+-owned and affirming coffee houses all across the United States.
+There are several LGBTQ+-owned and affirming coffee houses all across the United States you should add to your “must visit” list.

 The Pacific Northwest is known for its abundance of coffee houses and cafés.
 The birthplace of Starbucks has a coffee house for any mood or ferocity of coffee drinkers.
 Queer and women-owned, Squirrel Chops is a hybrid coffee house/hair salon welcoming LGBTQ+ folks (and their dogs) to gather in Seattle’s Central District.
 Squirrel Chops affectionately calls its customers “Choppies” and often hosts events with social justice and equity in mind.
 Visitors can grab a toasted sandwich and a latte before tightening up their undercuts.

-A three-hour drive from Greenville on 85 is the Atlanta-based Finca to Filter.
+Atlanta-based Finca to Filter.
 Queer and woman-owned, Finca to Filter has three locations for the community to visit.
-Their motto, “Queer and Caffeinated,” is available on shirts and tank tops that customers can wear to the company’s Drag Bingo events or while sipping a Lavender Menace latte.
+Their motto, “Queer and Caffeinated,” is available on shirts and tank tops that customers can wear to the company’s Drag Bingo events or while sipping an Ace of Wands latte, made with sage, sea salt and vanilla.

 Heading up to the Midwest, Toledo, Ohio’s Grindhrs Coffee and Community aims to “provide entertainment, hospitality and coffee in a safe space for the LGBTQ community and allies.”
 Using beans from the Saugatuck, Michigan-based Uncommon Coffee, Grindhrs offers a full menu of coffee and tea lattes, cold brew flights and even ice cream floats.
 Take part or listen to local talent at Open Mic Night or mark your calendars for an upcoming drag show.